 You’ve been so conflicted between Aaron and Rylie.

-You didn’t want to sit there because you knew the boy would kick and he did, but every time he did kick, you strangely found it comforting, like a baby kicking your belly.
+You didn’t want to sit there because you knew the boy would kick, and he did, but every time he did kick, you strangely found it comforting, like a baby kicking your belly.

 Then, the Al-Alon group started the call.
-The topic was on letting go and letting God handle things.
+The topic was letting go and letting God handle things.
 You told the group that it is out of necessity that you had to let go and let God handle it, because now you are on your journey handling your own while trusting in God to handle the things you know needs to be handled.

-There was a question about how bad was it when you were still co-dependent.
+There was a question about how bad it was when you were still co-dependent.
 You told the groups that you got threats from two men for harassment…well, in your total history, perhaps 5 or more…but then you brought up being the loner when you were a little kid because nobody wanted to play with miss-know-it-all that wanted to dominate everybody, criticize, and tell everybody what they should do and how they should do it to make their lives better if they only listened to you.

 It’s a mental disease that you were brought up with by generational bad parenting.
 Still, you no longer blame them because both your mom and dad had it way worse than you.
 In your dad’s case, a lot worse.
-Such is communism: Do as I say, not as I do…but as long as you do everything I say exactly as I shall see fit, then utopia would finally be achieved.
+Such is communism: Do as I say, not as I do…but as long as you do everything I say exactly as I shall see fit, then utopia will finally be achieved.